OpenBB-finance/OpenBB/website/content/terminal/reference/econometrics/load.md

 ---
 title: load
-description: This documentation page covers the function 'load', which is utilized to load datasets from various sources.
+description: "This documentation page covers the function 'load', which is utilized" to load datasets from various sources.
 It provides in-depth details of its usage, parameters and examples to guide users.
 keywords: